Chin-Sun/Telecommunicataion-Network/Chapter 6.md

 - **1-persistent CSMA-CD** can be analyzed by assuming that time is divided into **mini slots** of length **2t_prop seconds** to ensure that stations can always detect a collision.
 Each **contention interval** takes **2t_prop seconds**.

+## Scheduling
+### Reservation system
+- calculation: 写下来公式+对比
+### Polling system
+- calculation
+### Token-Passing Rings
+??

+## CSMA-CA
+- **The point coordination function (PCF)** is an optional capability that can be used to **provide connection-oriented**, **contention-free services** by enabling polled stations to **transmit without contending** for the channel.

+## LAN Bridges & Ethernet Switches
+### Transparent Bridges(Ethernet)
+### Source Route Bridges(Token Ring)
+Unlike transparent bridges that place the implementation complexity in bridges, source routing bridges put the burden more on the end stations.
+The main idea of source routing is that each station should determine the route to the destination when it wants to send a frame and therefore include the route information in the header of the frame.
+Thus the problem boils down to finding good routes efficiently.